-There are many ways to utilize ITX.
-For this paper, we illustrate a particular mode, called the offline mode (Figure 4).
+There are many ways for software to utilize ITX.
+For this paper, we illustrate a particular mode, which we refer to as the offline mode (Figure 3).
 In this mode, a multiparty ML training workload can be deployed in an IPU-based TEE without requiring a CPU-based TEE.
-This mode has strong security properties (e.g., small TCB) and minimal dependencies on the host CPU hardware.
+This mode has strong security properties (e.g., small TCB) and minimal dependencies on the host server hardware.
+We discuss limitations of this mode, and extensions for scenarios such as aggregation and pre-processing, and inferencing in Section 7.4.

 Job Preparation.
-In offline mode, a model developer uses an extended IPU compiler to statically compile a model training job expressed in an ML framework such as TensorFlow or PyTorch to standalone IPU binaries in a trusted, offline clean room environment (1).
+In offline mode, a model developer uses an extended Poplar compiler to statically compile a model training job expressed in an ML framework such as TensorFlow or PyTorch to standalone IPU binaries in a trusted, offline clean room environment (1).
 In addition to the binary, the compiler generates a job manifest, which contains auxiliary information required at runtime to execute the job.
 Next, the model developer encrypts binaries and parameters such as initial weights and learning rate using encryption keys that remain in the clean room environment.
 The model developer also generates a fresh public key share for key exchange, and a signature over the key share using their certificate.
 These artifacts, along with the model developer's certificate are packaged together to create an application package.
 Separately, data providers pre-process and encrypt their input data and labels in their own clean room environments, and create data packages which include their key shares and certificates (2).
-The resulting packages are uploaded to an IPU server (3, 4).
+The resulting packages are uploaded to a server with IPUs attached (3, 4).

 Job Initialization.
-Any entity can initiate execution of the training job using the host runtime, which has been extended to load encrypted code/data into IPUs.
-For confidential computing jobs, the runtime provides user-mode APIs for operations such as creating TEEs (5) for a job, fetching their attestation reports and additional collateral such as device-specific certificates (6), and relaying key-exchange messages from relying parties to the CCU (8).
+Any entity (including the model developer) can initiate execution of the training job using the Poplar runtime, which we extend to load encrypted code and data into the IPUs.
+For confidential computing jobs, the Poplar runtime provides user-mode APIs for operations such as creating TEEs (5) for a job, requesting for attestation reports and additional collateral such as device-specific certificates (6), and relaying key-exchange messages from relying parties to the CCU (8).
 This runtime is not trusted.
 Remote Attestation.
 In trusted mode, the CCU can issue remotely verifiable attestations, which are relayed to relying parties (7) as proof of TEE configuration for their workload.
-The attestation is a certificate chain from the IPU manufacturer root CA to an end-certificate signed by the CCU with custom extensions that embed initialization attributes (e.g., measurement of all security-sensitive IPU registers) and job-specific attributes, such as the measurement of the job manifest, and the hash digest of other runtime attributes, including certificate fingerprints of all parties and the CCU's fresh public keyshare.
+The attestation is a certificate chain from the Graphcore root CA to an end-certificate signed by the CCU with custom extensions that embed initialization attributes (e.g., measurement of all security-sensitive IPU registers) and job-specific attributes, such as the measurement of the job manifest, and the hash digest of other runtime attributes, including certificate fingerprints of all parties and the CCU's fresh public keyshare.
 The model developer and data providers verify this report, the model, and identities of other participants.
-If they decide to make their data available for this job, they derive shared keys using the CCU's public key share and securely exchange their secrets with the CCU.
+If they decide to make their data available for this job, they derive shared encryption keys using the CCU's public key share and securely exchange their secrets with the CCU (see Appendix A.6).